panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 - Answers - the answer we're looking for
 - Authorities (NS records) - when a nameserver doesn't have the answer, it will redirect you to other servers
-- Additional - also when a nameserver doesn't have the answer, but it includes the IPv4 address of those servers that might contain the answer.
-This section might contain other data, but that's out of the scope of this article.
+- Additional - also when a nameserver doesn't have the answer, but it includes the IPv4 address of those servers that might have the answer.
+This section could contain other data, but that's out of the scope of this article.
 These Resource Records (RRs) all have the same format.

 Here is a visual of how the DNS response is structured (source: RFC1035):